Aleksandr Popov (physicist): Demonstrations

-On 7 May 1895, Popov presented the paper "On the Relation of Metallic Powders to Electric Oscillations", which described his lightning detector, to the Russian Physical and Chemical Society in St. Petersburg.
+On 7 May 1895 Popov presented the paper "On the Relation of Metallic Powders to Electric Oscillations", which described his lightning detector, to the Russian Physical and Chemical Society in St. Petersburg.
 Most Eastern sources regard Popov's lightning detector as the first radio receiver, and 7 May has been celebrated since 1945 in the Russian Federation as "Radio Day".
 However, there is no evidence Popov sent any type of message on that occasion.
 The first account of communication by Popov was a demonstration on 24 March 1896 at the Physical and Chemical Society, when some accounts say the Morse code message "ГЕНРИХ ГЕРЦ" ("HEINRICH HERTZ" in Russian) was received from a transmitter 250 meters away and transcribed on the blackboard by the Society president.
 Historian Charles Susskind in 1962 concluded that Popov did not use radio waves for actual wireless communication before mid-1896.

 In 1895 Italian inventor Guglielmo Marconi began work on a purpose-built wireless telegraphy system based on "Hertzian" (radio) waves, developing a spark-gap transmitter and a much improved automatically reset coherer receiver.
 By mid-1895 Marconi had transmitted messages 1/2 mile (800 meters).
 He then came up with the idea grounding his transmitter as well as his receiver, and by mid-1896 he was transmitting radio messages a mile and a half (2400 meters).
 Popov and Marconi's early work seems to have been done without knowledge of each other's system, although reading Marconi's June 1896 patent disclosures led Popov to develop a long-range wireless telegraphy system.

 His paper on his experiments: "On the relation of metallic powders to electrical oscillations", was published 15 December 1895.
 He did not apply for a patent for his invention.
 In July 1895 he installed his receiver and a siphon recorder on the roof of the Institute of Forestry building in St. Petersburg. and was able to detect thunderstorms at a range of 50 km, however he was also aware of its communication potential.
 His paper, read at the 7 May 1895 meeting, concluded:

-I can express my hope that my apparatus will be applied for signaling at great distances by electric vibrations of high frequency, as soon as there will be invented a more powerful generator of such vibrations.

 In 1896, the article depicting Popov's invention was reprinted in the 'Journal of the Russian Physical and Chemical Society'.
 In March 1896, he effected transmission of radio waves between different campus buildings in St. Petersburg.
-In November 1897, the French entrepreneur Eugene Ducretet made a transmitter and receiver based on wireless telegraphy in his own laboratory.
+In November 1897, the French entrepreneur Eugène Ducretet made a transmitter and receiver based on wireless telegraphy in his own laboratory.
 According to Ducretet, he built his devices using Popov's lightning detector as a model.
-By 1898, Ducretet was manufacturing equipment of wireless telegraphy based on Popov's instructions.
+By 1898 Ducretet was manufacturing equipment of wireless telegraphy based on Popov's instructions.
 At the same time Popov effected ship-to-shore communication over a distance of 6 miles in 1898 and 30 miles in 1899.